redis/redis-doc/topics/functions-intro.md

 Redis functions are an evolutionary step from ephemeral scripting.

-Functions provide the same core functionality as scripts but are first-class software artifacts citizens of the database.
+Functions provide the same core functionality as scripts but are first-class software artifacts of the database.
 Redis manages functions as an integral part of the database and ensures their availability via data persistence and replication.
 Because functions are part of the database and therefore declared before use, applications aren't required to load them during runtime nor risk aborted transactions.
 An application that uses functions depends only on their APIs rather than on the embedded script logic in the database.

 Whereas ephemeral scripts are considered a part of the application's domain, functions extend the database server itself with user-provided logic.
 They can be used to expose a richer API composed of core Redis commands, similar to modules, developed once, loaded at startup, and used repeatedly by various applications / clients.
-Every function has a unique user-provided name, making it much easier to call and trace its execution.
+Every function has a unique user-defined name, making it much easier to call and trace its execution.

 The design of Redis Functions also attempts to demarcate between the programming language used for writing functions and their management by the server.
 Lua, the only language interpreter that Redis presently support as an embedded execution engine, is meant to be simple and easy to learn.
-However, the choice of Lua as a language still presents many Redis users with an obstacle.
+However, the choice of Lua as a language still presents many Redis users with a challenge.

-The Redis Functions feature makes no assumptions regarding the implementation's language.
+The Redis Functions feature makes no assumptions about the implementation's language.
 An execution engine that is part of the definition of the function handles running it.
-An engine can theoretically execute functions in any language as long as it respects several rules (such as the ability to terminate an inflight function's execution).
+An engine can theoretically execute functions in any language as long as it respects several rules (such as the ability to terminate an executing function).

 Presently, as noted above, Redis ships with a single embedded [Lua 5.1](/topics/lua-api) engine.
 There are plans to support additional engines in the future.